 He has three published law books in Investment Law and Contracts and numerous articles in various Journals.
 In his capacity as General Counsel of Exxon Mobil in Nigeria, he oversees the compliance programs of Exxon Mobil in Nigeria and advices on issues related to adherence with compliance regulations and Anti-Corruption Laws for the company in Africa.

 Engr Simbi WaboteExecutive SecretaryNigerian Content Development & Monitoring Board (NCDMB)

-Nigerian Content Development & Monitoring Board
+Nigerian Content Development & Monitoring Board (NCDMB)

 Engr.
 Simbi K. Wabote was appointed as the Executive Secretary Nigerian Content Development and Monitoring Board (NCDMB) by President Muhammadu Buhari (GCFR) on the 29th of September 2016.
 Prior to his appointment he was an Executive Director of Shell Petroleum Development Company (SPDC) Nigeria Limited and the General Manager Business and Government Relations for Shell Companies in Nigeria (SCiN).

 Engr.
 Wabote joined Shell in September 1991 as an Oil and gas Engineer after a short stint with the Banking industry in Nigeria.